 - Transcript - for consideration purposes, we will accept unofficial transcripts.
 However, please note that if you receive and accept an offer, the Office of Admissions will need an official copy of your final transcript.
 If your official scores and grades do not match any unofficial copies that you submitted (excluding current courses), your application will be subject to rejection and any offers will be rescinded.
 Transcripts that are not written in English must be accompanied by a certified translation

 *A few days after submitting your Apply Texas application, you will receive an email from the Office of Admissions containing your Universal Identification Number (UIN).
 Once you receive your UIN, you must activate your Net ID on the Applicant Information System (AIS).

-If you would prefer to mail your supplemental material directly to the department:
+If you would prefer to mail your supplemental material directly to the Office of Admissions:

 Texas A&M University